Knowledge Base Home Delivery

 These days and times have been known to get a better response rate.

-However, if these dates don’t work for you, don’t sweat it!
+However, if these dates don’t work for you, don’t sweat them!
 The goal is to keep your email communication consistent.
 Your subscribers will come to expect that your email will arrive in their inbox on the same day and at the same time every week.
-If you keep things consistent, customers are more likely to open your emails.
+Customers are more likely to open your emails if you keep things consistent.

 Consistent “from” email address

 Keep your “From” email address consistent.
-This helps subscribers that have added your email address to their whitelist/allowlist continue receiving your messages.
+This helps subscribers who added your email address to their whitelist/allowlist to continue receiving your messages.
 Having the same from address also gives security to your readers, allowing them to get familiar with your sending.

 Permission Reminder

 While the permission reminder is not mandatory, we do recommend you keep this information in your email.
-The permission reminder allows your subscribers to reconfirm their interest in receiving your email communications.
+The permission reminder allows contacts to reconfirm their interest in receiving your email communications.

 Use a recognizable tagline or company name in your subject line